abdm64/DAPP-JS/README.md

 npm start
 ```

-- Now the application should send you a notification  at every transaction happened in your account and will send you daily check of your  current balance
+- Now the application should send you a notification  at every transaction happened in your account and will send you daily check of your  actual balance

 # 🚀 Deployment <a name = "deployment"></a>